 Emergency conditions at the landfill may occur as a result of natural weather events (tornado, flooding, hurricane, etc.) or fire.
 Staff is currently equipped to mobilize to alternative sites that will be designated as such in conjunction with the Manatee County Emergency Management Department.
 In the event that emergency conditions interrupt operations at the landfill, a contingency plan will be developed and implemented to establish temporary operations on a case-by-case basis, dependent on conditions at alternative sites such as the closed Erie Road Landfill.
 Such temporary operations will accept storm debris only, and will be terminated and disposal operations resumed at Lena Road Landfill as soon as practical.
-If the Lena Road Landfill cannot operate during an emergency, solid waste collection trucks will be diverted to Waste Management's Okeechobee Landfill.
+If the Lena Road Landfill cannot operate during an emergency, solid waste collection trucks will be diverted to the closest landfill that will accept waste.